1alessandro1/HP-laptop-15s-fq1034nl-ice-lake/README.md

  **Note**: The BIOSes present in the directory `Misc/Extracted\ sp132835/` are multiple bin files, and the one made for this laptop is precisely [this one](https://github.com/1alessandro1/HP-laptop-15s-fq1034nl-ice-lake/blob/main/Misc/Extracted%20sp132835/086C8.bin)

+ Please note that even though I've listed here the offsets with `setup_var` (as `modgrubshell.efi` would require) I had to use `RU.efi` to edit these.
+A nice guide on how to use `RU.efi` can be found [here](https://www.macos86.it/topic/4523-guida-come-modificare-le-impostazioni-nascoste-del-bios-su-pc-con-firmware-uefi/)

 - **CFG Lock** = `setup_var 0x43 0x0` (Disabled) (Section `CpuSetup`)